ibr-ds/SGXoMeter/README.md

 Here you can choose the wanted applications/modules to benchmark and set the possible runtime flags for some of them.
 It also offers the opportunity for third developer parties to benchmark their applications/function payloads inside enclaves by offering an "interface"-like function ("customtest.c") that can be implemented as desired(as long as SGX driver/SDK support the used libraries/operations).

+##### *app/CMakeLists.txt*
+Here is where the untrusted part of the sgx benchmark application is built and contains the dependencies and necessary src files and libraries

+##### *enclave/CMakeLists.txt*
+Here is where the trust part of the sgx benchmark application is built and contains the dependencies and necessary src files and libraries.
+Also, it includes the building of the shared library and enclave signing.

+##### *baseline/CMakeLists.txt*
+Here is where the baseline part of the benchmark application is built.
+This runs the same chosen test modules but with no sgx implementation

 ### **Available Benchmark Applications**
 -----------------------------------------